edesz/credit-card-churn/references/06_analysis.md

 We need to answer the key question: *Which customers should we prioritize for proactive interventions?* This means we want to identify the customers who are at risk of churning in the future.

 Because we want to intervene before a customer churns, we would predict the likelihood (probability) of churn for every customer.
-We would then use these predictions to rank customers based on the risk (probability) of future churn and prioritize them for intervention.
+We would use these predictions to rank customers based on the risk (probability) of future churn and prioritize them for intervention.
 So, this would be a Machine Learning (ML) prediction task.

 These customers would then be characterized to understand their attributes.

 In this way, the **Actions** from above can be better informed using data science and would ultimately increase revenue by allowing targeted interventions rather than broad, less effective strategies.

 The client will be starting with a one-time iteration of this ML-assisted intervention, by contacting the at-risk customers identified from the sample data.
 Since the customers in the sample data have already churned, this would be a retrospective intervention.
+Future iterations will be proactive.

 ### Validation Method

 We assume the data has been prepared to support predicting future churn

-1. Compute the customer attributes using a ~12-16 month time window for each customer
+1. Compute the customer attributes using a trailing ~12-16 month time window for each customer
 2. Determine the target (outcome or label) using a **certain period in the future** subsequent to the customer attributes extraction time window.
 If the cutomer churned during this target time window, then the `Attrition_Flag` (`"Attrited_Customer"`) is set to 1, else it is set to 0 (`"Existing_Customer"`).

 A trained ML model would be validated by splitting the data into training data and test data, using an 80:20 random split.
 The choice of ML model and [classification, or decision, threshold](https://scikit-learn.org/stable/auto_examples/model_selection/plot_tuned_decision_threshold.html#post-hoc-tuning-the-cut-off-point-of-decision-function) would be determined using the training data and the best model and threshold would be evaluated using the test data.
-Due to the imbalance of the data, the default decision threshold of 0.5 is unlikely to be the optimal choice.
-For this reason, decision threshold tuning is important.

 ### Validation Methodology and Metrics